Package 'CoSMoS'

 TSn

-number of timeseries to be generated
+number of time series to generate

 distbounds